olundstrom/BosonAssessment/README.md

 To run GoFetch locally, follow these steps:

 1. Clone the repository from GitHub to your local machine.
 You can do this using Git by executing the following command in your terminal or command prompt: git clone https://github.com/olundstrom/BosonAssessment.git
+2. Generate your own API key from the YouTube Data API.
+Documentation: https://developers.google.com/youtube/v3/getting-started
+3. Edit the "secrets.json" file in the "Secrets" folder, filling in the following line with your api key: "API_KEY" : "your_api_key_here"
-2. Open the solution in Visual Studio or your preferred code editor.
+4. Open the solution in Visual Studio or your preferred code editor.
 Navigate to the directory where you cloned the repository and open the solution file (BosonAssessment.sln).
-3. Build and run the application.
+5. Build and run the application.
 You can do this in Visual Studio by pressing the play button or by pressing Ctrl + F5.
-4. Once the application is running, open your web browser and navigate to the URL displayed by Visual Studio.
+6. Once the application is running, open your web browser and navigate to the URL displayed by Visual Studio.
 You can now interact with GoFetch, search for dog-related videos, and enjoy watching them!

 ## Figma Design